stvngrcia/holbertonschool-low_level_programming-2018/0x03-more_functions_nested_loops/README.md

 + isdigit - Checks if a character is a digit
 + mul - multiplies two integers.
 + print_numbers - prints numbers 0 to 9 using ascii values
++ print_most_numbers - prints numbers 0 to 9 using ascii values except 2 & 4

 ## Resources